 In simple words, you can understand it as an essential security measure to protect important information.

-This is notably vital for e-commerce websites since the customers are submitting their sensitive information such as credit card numbers, phone numbers, and email address etc. So to hide such information from third parties, an ecommerce site must use HTTPS which encrypts the flow of information between server and browser.
+This is notably vital for e-commerce websites since the customers are submitting their sensitive information such as credit card numbers, phone numbers, and email addresses, etc. So to hide such information from third parties, an eCommerce site must use HTTPS which encrypts the flow of information between server and browser.

 How do you know a website enabled with HTTPS?